 - 4. There are many recreational facilities available in Abuja, which may be of interest to participants.
-These include the rocky sites, dams, Moshood Abiola National Stadium, International Conference Centre, ECOWAS Secretariat, Centre for Women Development, National Christian Centre, National Mosque, Nigerian Law School, and University of Abuja.
+These include the rocky sites, dams, Moshood Abiola National Stadium, International Conference Centre, ECOWAS Secretariat, Jabi Lake, Millenium Park, IBB Golf and Country Club, , National Christian Centre, National Mosque, .
 Others are Shehu Musa Yar'Adua Centre, Obasanjo Space Centre, Centre for Arts and Culture, Ushafa Pottery Village, the National Assembly as well as Gowon Centre for National Unity and International Cooperation. - a.
 Rock Sites.
 The Federal Capital Territory (FCT), in which Abuja city is located, is dotted with massive granite outcrops that are very attractive to tourists.
-These include Zuma Rock (in neighboring Niger State), which appears to be a giant elephant squatting with its head in-between its front legs.
+These include Zuma Rock (in neighboring Niger State), which appears to be a giant elephant squatting with its head inbetween its front legs.
 Others include: - (1) Aso Rock.
 Aso Rock, which means 'victory' rock in Gbagyi dialect, adorns the background of the "Three Arms Zone", which is the seat of power in Nigeria.
 The "Three Arms Zone" is the area that houses the National Assembly, Supreme Court and the Presidential Villa. - (2) Katampe Hill.
 Another attractive rock of interest is the Katampe Hill, believed to be the centre of Nigeria.
 The Hill offers a beautiful panoramic view of the capital city at dawn and dusk.
 It is a resort place for picnic lovers and tourists.
 One fascinating feature of the hill is that vehicles can be driven straight to its top. - b.
 Dams.
 There are 2 major dams in Abuja The Lower Usman and Jabi Dams.
-The Lower Usman Dam is about 40km drive from the city centre and supplies the bulk of the city's portable water.
-The environment is very good for picnic and outings.
+The Lower Usman Dam is about 40km drive from the city centre and supplies the bulk of the city's water.
+The environment is very good for picnics and outings.
 Jabi Dam which is just 4km from the city centre also has a bush resort for picnickers.